websight-io/docs/docs/docs/developers/create-and-develop-project/index.md

 Use _projectName_, _projectId_ and package to define your project name used in UI, id used for technical needs (application resources paths, Docker images names) and root package for Java code.

-Replace `<PUT ARCHETYPE VERSION HERE>` with archetype version you want to use, for example: `-DarchetypeVersion=1.0`
+Replace `<PUT ARCHETYPE VERSION HERE>` with archetype version you want to use, for example: `-DarchetypeVersion=1.0` You can check the latest version [here](https://search.maven.org/search?q=g:pl.ds.websight%20a:websight-cms-ce-project-archetype).

-You can check the latest version [here](https://search.maven.org/search?q=a:websight-cms-ce-project-archetype).
+Replace `<PUT WEBSIGHT CMS VERSION HERE>` with WebSight CMS version you want to use, for example: `-DcmsVersion=1.1` You can check the latest version in the [Release Notes](../../release-notes).

 ``` script
 mvn archetype:generate                                     \